kovaleff - Fotolia

 Fibre Channel SAN switches serve the same general purpose as any other network switches: automatically connecting senders and receivers.
 The switch inspects a data packet, determines where it came from and where it's going, then forwards the packet to the intended storage destination in the data center.

 But Fibre Channel switches were designed specifically to handle heavy transactions loads over high-performance Fibre Channel networks.
 These switches vary by port count, performance, architecture and price.
-Brocade Communications Systems Inc. is the market leader for Fibre Channel switches, followed by Cisco Systems Inc. QLogic Corp. runs a distant third.
+Brocade Communications Systems Inc. is the Fibre Channel switch market leader, followed by Cisco Systems Inc. QLogic Corp. runs a distant third.

 Below its director class, Cisco offers what it calls a "modular fabric switch" with a fixed first slot and an open slot that allows users to expand their SAN environments with additional Fibre Channel ports or intelligent services.
 Mark Allen, manager of storage technical marketing at Cisco, calls this switch a "middle-sector" product designed for SMBs or small data centers.